openearth/flowgym/README.rst

 Features
 --------

-You can register the environment by importing the captain gym package:
+You can register the environment by importing the flowgym package:

 ```
 import flowgym